marbemac/ssrx/README.md

       <div>My App</div>,

   plugins: [
+    // IF you are using `@ssrx/vite`, this plugin injects js/css assets into your html
+    // (import { viteRendererPlugin } from '@ssrx/vite/renderer')
+    // viteRendererPlugin(),
+    //
-    // ... your plugins, or 3rd party plugins
-    // more on the plugin shape below
+    // ... your plugins, or 3rd party plugins more on the plugin shape below ],
-  ],
 });
 ```